adeoke/django-quarantine-workout-graphql/README.md

 **You will need to create a virtual environment.**

 - This project uses `Pipenv` for the virtual environment.
-    - If you do not already have Pipenv installed see the following link for a guide:
+    - If you do not already have Pipenv installed follow this guide to set it up for your platform:

     ```http request
     https://pypi.org/project/pipenv/
     ```

-After successfully installing Pipenv you are required to change into the pipenv virtual environment.
+After successfully installing Pipenv you are required to change into the Pipenv virtual environment.

 - In the project root input: